side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 - Social anxiety with depression

-- The data do get a bit mixed with straight-up anxiety.
+- The data do get a bit mixed with straight-up anxiety, which is probably why it’s not approved to treat anxiety spectrum disorders.

 Other Forms of Depression